microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authorizationsystem-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the details of an [authorizationSystem](../resources/authorizationsystem.md) that you've onboarded to Microsoft Entra Permissions Management.
+Read the details of an [authorizationSystem](../resources/authorizationsystem.md) onboarded to Microsoft Entra Permissions Management.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).